Philip-robinson/django-test/README.md

-# Creating a website with pyton and django.
+# Creating a website with python and django.

 I have had some success creating django projects using the command line.